Agnes watched, privately amused, as her daughter, Ify paced the bedroom nervously.

 The door bell downstairs rang.
 Ify gasped in nervous excitement.
 “It’s him.”

-“Thank you.
+She beamed, “thank you.
 Please have a seat.
 Ify is upstairs.
-She’ll join you shortly.” she said.
+She’ll join you shortly.”

-“Thank you.” he said.
-They sat down and he plied her with amusing stories while they waited for Ify to come down.
+“Thank you,” he said.
+They sat down and he told her with amusing stories while they waited for Ify to come down.

 Finally, they heard footsteps coming down the stairs.
-They turned and Tony’s could practically feel his tongue dangling on the floor.
+They turned and Tony could practically feel his tongue dangling on the floor.
 Ify had always been flawlessly beautiful.
 He didn’t think he could stop his heart from beating any time he saw her.
-Today, she was stunning.
+But today, she was stunning.

-As he watched her descend, he could feel his eyes almost popping out of his head.
+As he watched her descend, he could feel his eyes almost popping out of their sockets.
 He couldn’t help grinning as she walked up to him like a river goddess.